Back to Blog

 The Upgrade That Seemed Routine

-So we ran the numbers:
+So I ran the numbers:

 npm install vite@^7 laravel-vite-plugin@^1.0